-Judith Weschler is a scholar and educator of art history, as well as a filmmaker predominantly focused on the interdisciplinary studies of art, philosophy, science, sociology, politics and history.
+Judith Wechsler is a scholar and educator of art history, as well as a filmmaker predominantly focused on the interdisciplinary studies of art, philosophy, science, sociology, politics and history.
 She has extensively examined the interweaving of art and theater, art and film, caricature and physiognomy, and art and science.
-Daughter of one of America’s most notable Jewish literary scholars, Nahum Glatzer, Weschler received her BA from Brandeis University and her MA from Columbia University, then went on to complete her PhD at the University of California at Los Angeles, writing her thesis on “Major Trends in Cézanne Interpretation.”
+Daughter of one of America’s most notable Jewish literary scholars, Nahum Glatzer, Wechsler received her BA from Brandeis University and her MA from Columbia University, then completed her PhD at the University of California at Los Angeles, writing her thesis on “Major Trends in Cézanne Interpretation.”

 For more information, visit her website.